NathanaelGo/the-halcyon-cradle/Factions/Scion Union.md

 ___
 ### Summary
+The Scion Union is the youngest of the major factions of Ilios, having existed for only 57 years.

 Remnants of the Noctis Empire, mostly humans.
 Located between the [[Cortevia Federation]] and the [[Codexica Dominion]].

 Currently trying to reclaim territory from the Dominion.